If you are looking for a safe, effective way to relieve unresponsive pain, cutting-edge spinal cord stimulation may be the answer for you.

 The leads and generator can be removed any time you wish to stop treatment.
 The main difference is that the generator will also be surgically implanted at this time.
 You may have new leads implanted in the epidural space, but this may not be necessary.

 As with the trial spinal cord stimulator, this outpatient procedure is performed under sedation.
-Once the leads are in place, your doctor will wake you up to make sure they are still providing relief before continuing the procedure.
+Once the leads are in place, your Gilbert spinal cord stimulation provider will wake you up to make sure they are still providing relief before continuing the procedure.

 Spinal cord stimulation recovery is generally easy and relatively comfortable.
-Each spinal cord stimulation procedure (both the trial and permanent implantation) are performed as outpatient surgeries.
+Each spinal cord stimulation procedure (both the trial and permanent implantation) is performed as an outpatient surgery.
 You will relax in recovery until your anesthesia wears off.
 You’ll need a friend or family member to drive you home.
 Plan to rest and take it easy for the remainder of the day.

 Keep the dressings on your incision site clean and dry.
 They can be removed after three days (or as directed by your doctor).
 Your incisions should heal completely two to four weeks after surgery.
 This is a good time to return to previous levels of activity, including work, exercise, and driving, once okayed by your doctor.